UK royals travel to Boston with eye on environment prize

 The choice of Boston, the birthplace of President John F. Kennedy, as their destination is symbolic.
 Kennedy's 1962 speech setting out the goal of putting men on the moon by the end of that decade inspired William's Earthshot Prize, aimed at finding solutions to climate change and other environmental problems by the end of this one.

-On Wednesday, well wishers held signs and waved the Union Jack in the rain outside City Hall, where William and Kate were to meet with Boston Mayor Michelle Wu and visit the John F. Kennedy Memorial Library and Museum with the late president’s daughter, Caroline Kennedy.
+On Wednesday, well wishers held signs and waved the Union Jack in the blustery rain outside City Hall, where William and Kate were to meet Boston Mayor Michelle Wu ahead of a visit to the John F. Kennedy Memorial Library and Museum with the late president’s daughter, Caroline Kennedy.
+President Biden planned to greet the couple later in the week.

+This City Hall event serves as the official kick off the Earthshot celebrations, where Boston City Hall and 15 other landmarks across the city will be lit up green.

 Pamela Spencer, a teacher from Rhode Island, gathered with her two sisters in hopes of giving William and Kate a bouquet of flowers.